 Myself.
 In the mirror.

-And I have since discovered that is a useful, though odd, approach to calming myself down.
+I’ve since discovered that a useful, though odd, approach to calming myself down is talking to me.

 And when I’m calm?